Remote Login: Using Secure Remote Access for RDP Connections with an iOS Device

 Outcome

-You have successfully connected via RDP to the selected server using the Privileged Remote Access application.
+You have successfully connected via RDP to the selected server using the Secure Remote Access application.

 Tips and Tricks

-The Privileged Remote Access app includes a few hotkeys for performing certain functions, which can be accessed by clicking the button with image of a computer monitor:
+The Secure Remote Access app includes a few hotkeys for performing certain functions, which can be accessed by clicking the button with image of a computer monitor:

 hotkeys